 The eldest daughter Dorothy along with her husband and son were killed in a bombing raid on Plymouth in WW2 and Mabel, who suffered with epilepsy, died as a teenager.

-He continued with the milk round, delivering with horse-drawn float until at the age of 61 in 1957 when his son, (also a farm worker), became a dairyman buying Harry's business from him and adding it to another he had bought.
-From then on until his retirement at the age of 80 he worked for his son (the horse and float was sold in 1957), working on the round and looking after hundreds of chickens at Broken Cross.
+He continued with the milk round, delivering with horse-drawn float until at the age of 61 in 1957 when his son, (also a farm worker), became a dairyman buying Harry's business from him and adding it to another round he had also bought.
+From then on until his retirement at the age of 80 he worked for his son (the horse and float was sold in 1957?), working on the milk round and looking after hundreds of chickens at Broken Cross.

 He finally passed away in 1982 aged 86.

-Harry had a great depth of knowledge regarding all things farming and a few more strings to his bow too, there were a lot of mouths to feed so he could be found thatching, gardening, ringing bulls and pigs, castrations, goose plucking, and was apparently a passable barber too!
+Harry had a great depth of knowledge regarding all things farming and a few more strings to his bow too, there were a lot of mouths to feed so he could be found thatching, gardening, ringing bulls and castrating pigs and goose plucking.
+He was a passable barber too, apparently!

 He was also highly respected for his (non-qualified) vetinary advice on farm animals, possibly his army training stood him in good stead here as they were trained and expected to keep their horses fit for purpose.

 His parents were god-respecting people who tried to treat the Sabbath as a day of rest (as far as was possible as farmers) and they would always attend church/chapel on a Sunday.
-None of this rubbed off on Harry and he had very little time for religion.
-Whether this was as a result of his WW1 experiences or not, nobody knows.
+None of their zealous behaviour encouraged Harry and he had very little time for religion.
+Maybe as a result of his WW1 experiences?

-Harry died 22nd October 1982 aged 86 at St Lukes Hospital, Huddersfield .
+Harry died 22nd October 1982 aged 86 at St Lukes Hospital, (now closed) in Huddersfield .